Post-it Notes: An Employee Idea That Was Originally a Mistake

 • Don’t deal in absolutes – It took over 12 years from the original invention of the Post-It Note and 2 failures before it became an iconic product.

 Has the next Post-it Note already been invented inside of your organization?
-Learn how to better foster a culture of innovation at your organization by launching an employee ideation program.
+Learn how to better foster a culture of innovation at your organization by launching an employee ideas program.

 Leave a Reply